 People’s interest in supernatural or miraculous phenomena has always been very high.
 And by capitalizing on this interest, fake news is spread.
 Because this kind of news goes viral in the blink of an eye.
 Many times there are phrases like “according to NASA research”, “scientists’ announcement” etc. to make the news more believable.
 And when we see these phrases, we sincerely believe them without going through any verification.

 For example, “NASA predicts that a huge meteorite will hit the universe on November 30.”
 The headline of the news is such that you may be confused as to whether you will believe it or not.
 But you know the solution.
 Follow steps 2 and 3 above to verify the news.

 |YOU MAY ALSO READ||What Is Locust?
 How To Avoid Its Attack?|

-Clickbait is something attractive as a piece of cakes so that people are keen to click on that link.
-Clickbait's headline is different from the general news headline.
+Clickbait is something attractive as a piece of cake so that people are keen to click on that link.
+Clickbait’s headline is different from the general news headline.
 For example: “What did Kareena Kapoor do, watch the video.”

 In general, clickbait is centered around stars or popular people.
 That is, whenever you see a headline that is too catchy or has a reputation for being reputable to any famous person, it is more likely to be fake news.